 I’m Phil Viles, a freelance writer for the Nottingham Post’s entertainment team, former Northcliffe Media writer and music fan.
-During the past 5 or 6 years I’ve amassed a vast archive of reviews, some of which have been lost, some of which are listed on this blog.
+During the past 12 years I’ve amassed a vast archive of reviews, some of which have been lost, some of which are listed on this blog.

 The intention of this blog is not to display my work as a form of narcissism or a massive ‘look at me’, but rather to serve as a collection of reviews which fellow music fans may like to read or refer to.